-Coconut oil has it’s own healing qualities due to the lauric acid it contains.
-Lauric acid is a medium chain saturated fatty acids (MCFA) that is converted in the body into a compound called monolaurin, an antiviral and antibacterial that destroys a wide variety of disease causing organisms.
+Coconut oil has its own healing qualities due to the lauric acid it contains.
+Lauric acid is a medium-chain saturated fatty acids (MCFA) that are converted in the body into a compound called monolaurin, an antiviral and antibacterial that destroys a wide variety of disease-causing organisms.
 So, coconut oil does more than other carrier oils by killing germs while at the same time, drawing them out of the body.

 Which Essential Oils to Use in this Pumpkin Spice Sugar Scrub Recipe?

 Essential oils make everything amazing, really!
 But seriously, they do.
 I chose to use Citrus Fresh in this pumpkin spice sugar scrub recipe because it has such an uplifting scent, and it also really helps to fight germs.
 I used to buy whatever essential oils I could get my hands on but quickly learned that they didn’t work and were not organic and adulterated.
 I fell in love with EO’s once I discovered Young Living and haven’t looked back since!